 Congratulations on your pregnancy.
 You are sure to be glowing.
 And swelling.
 Not only is your baby bump swelling to accommodate your exciting new addition to the family, but your fingers, toes, ankles, and feet could be swelling too.

 It’s quite normal during the later stages of pregnancy as your body generates additional fluid to support the fetus as it grows.
 This can put pressure on your body, particularly your legs, causing swelling in your lower extremities.
 Your circulation will also begin to slow-down and can add to the buildup of fluid.
+It could cause your feet problems as pregnancy always likes to pull the stops out with uncomfortable conditions!
+Some have even been known to have an extreme foot callus removal due to this fluid build up.
+It’s most likely this won’t happen and mild discomfort is all that will be experienced with the swelling.

 What can you do to ease the swelling?